 Be sure to take an active part in this, to avoid having standardised goals laid out, that don't match your preferences or personal situation.
 Don't miss this bit out.

 - What sort of care planning takes place when I enter the clinic?

 Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
-The pace of your treatment can vary.
-For example, for those with lighter intake levels, progression beyond the detox phase of clinic work can happen in just a few days.
-Others may take 7 days or longer.
-This variation is natural.
+Detox could last just a few days.
+Others may take much longer than this to progress.
+Clinic staff understand this.